msychalice/leetcode/README.md

 ```

+## 10. Regular Expression Matching
+DP.
+The gist of the approach is to use recursion + memoization to handle infinite matching cases of '*'
+Normally, there are infinite matching cases of '*' 0, 1, 2, 3, ...
+In each step of recursion, we only need to take care of 0 and 1, call recursive dp function to get the answer of the rest cases

 ## 15. 3Sum
 Sort the input vector, convert it to a 2sum problem and use two pointers algorithm.
 Beware of skipping all the duplicate answers.